What Is A Third-Party Lawsuit?

 - Workers injuries were substantial enough to require compensation

-If a worker was partially to blame for what happened, defendant may fight back with an assertion of “comparative negligence” or “contributory negligence.”
-This means worker shares the blame for the accident or incident that caused injury or illness.
+If a worker was partially to blame for what happened, the defendant may fight back with an assertion of “comparative negligence” or “contributory negligence.”
+This means the worker shares the blame for the accident or incident that caused injury or illness.

 Per MGL ch.
 231 §85, contributory negligence doesn’t prohibit a plaintiff from recovery in a negligence action resulting in injury or death, but it can limit the damages sought.